circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 ### What about security?

 The private keys of the checkout keypairs CircleCI generates never leave the CircleCI systems (only the public key is transmitted to GitHub) and are safely encrypted in storage.
-However, since they are installed into your build containers, any code that you run in CircleCI can read them and developers that can SSH in will have direct access to this key.
+However, since the keys are installed into your build containers, any code that you run in CircleCI can read them.
+Likewise, developers that can SSH in will have direct access to this key.

 **Isn't there a difference between deploy keys and user keys?**